Recent in Baby

 Ridge derives from Old English hrycg meaning 'spine' or 'ridge,' referring to a long elevated formation of land.
 It functioned as a topographic surname for centuries, identifying families who lived near a prominent ridge.
 As a nature-surname given name, it belongs to a long English tradition of place-feature names like Glen, Dale, and Heath.

 Ridge as a given name first attracted widespread attention through The Bold and the Beautiful soap opera, which premiered in 1987 with Ridge Forrester as a central character.
-The name began appearing on U.S. charts soon after and has grown steadily, now sitting firmly in the top 400.
+The name began appearing on U.S. charts soon after and has grown steadily, now sitting in the top 1000.
 It belongs to a broader trend of short, one-syllable nature and landscape names for boys.

 Did you know?
 Ridge Forrester, a central character on the long-running American soap opera The Bold and the Beautiful (1987–present), introduced this evocative landscape name to millions of viewers and is widely credited with launching it as a given name.